Uzimon

-Uzimon aka Daniel Frith is a dancehall/reggae artist originally from Bermuda.
+Uzimon (born Daniel Douglas Frith) is a dancehall/reggae artist originally from Bermuda.
 He is probably best known internationally for his song "Steven Seagal 2.0", which was featured on the front page of The Pirate Bay for an extended period, garnering the video viral status.

 Uzimon began as a dancehall-parody project in 2007, but evolved into more of a serious stage act with a full live band, known for its dedication to the authentic reggae sound, and theatrical stage antics.
 Most recently Uzimon headlined on the Lion's Den Mainstage at Boomtown, one of the biggest festivals in Europe, along other acts such as The Wailers, Chronixx, Shaggy, and Easy Star Allstars.
 He recently performed onstage live with Major Lazer at the one-life one love festival in Bermuda.
 He has billed and performed with such artists as Ziggy Marley, Maxi Priest, Beres Hammond, Collie Buddz, The Slackers, Langhorne Slim, and Hollie Cook.
 Largeup.com, the premier tastemaker for dancehall music calls Uzimon's work, "A masterstroke.
 Genius."

 His 2011 album, Showdown was produced by Brett Tubin of Channel Tubes Records and features work from members of John Brown's body and instrumental and production work from the musician and producer Ticklah.

 He is also known for singing "Call OffSec" and "Try Harder 2.0", both songs produced by the renowned cyber-security firm Offensive Security Ltd (developers of the BackTrack/Kali Linux security suites, and the OSCP hacking certification).